-As a modern family law firm, we understand that not all families can afford to hire an experienced attorney to help them with their family law matter.
+As a modern Jacksonville family law firm, we understand that not all families can afford to hire an experienced attorney to help them with their matter.
 We also recognize that modern legal consumers want to know as much about the law as they can before talking to an attorney.
-Therefore, Watson Henderlite is happy to make these public resources available to you.
-If, after preparing your case or after starting one on your own, you would like to come in and discuss your legal options with one of our attorneys, feel free to contact us.
-We are more than happy to assist you.
+Therefore, Watson Henderlite, Family Law Attorneys, is happy to make these public resources available to you.
+If, after preparing your case or after starting one on your own, you would like to come in and discuss your legal options with one of our attorneys, feel free to contact our firm.
+We are more than happy to assist you with issues, such as child support in Jacksonville, FL.

 Since we are attorneys, we must offer a disclaimer: We did not prepare these forms or maintain these websites.
 Therefore, we cannot guarantee the accuracy of this information.
 Furthermore, the information provided does not constitute an attorney-client relationship with the Law Office of Denise Watson nor does it constitute legal advice.
-Should you wish to receive legal advice from us, please contact us and schedule an appointment with one of our attorneys.
+If you wish to receive legal advice from us, please give us a call.
+You can schedule an appointment with one of our divorce lawyers in Jacksonville, FL.

 - Florida Supreme Court Family Law FormsThese standard forms are a great starting point to review your options.
 The forms are updated periodically, so make sure you are using the most recent version.